 seeing that His divine power has granted to us everything pertaining to life and godliness, through the true knowledge of Him who called us by His own glory and excellence. ~ 2 Peter 1:3

-May we take the time to read and study the Word but not to gain a head full of knowledge but to gain knowledge of the God of the Bible who truly brings about change in our lives.
-As we know more of who God is it will point us to how much we are not like Him and bring us to repentance and that's where true heart change begins.Spiritual maturity, simply stated, is Christlikeness.
-Click To Tweet
+May we take the time to read and study the Word not to gain a head full of knowledge but to gain knowledge of the God of the Bible who truly brings about change in our lives.
+As we know more of who God is, it will point us to how much we are not like Him and bring us to repentance, and that’s where true heart change begins.Spiritual maturity, simply stated, is Christlikeness.

 We will never gain full maturity while on this earth.
 Our lives will be a continual progression of spiritual growth.
 Spiritual maturity, simply stated, is Christlikeness.
 The more we are like Christ, the more spiritually mature we are.